The Learning Centre:

 As an organization that has a proud history of working exclusively with the education community, Educators Financial Group celebrates educators everywhere on World Teachers’ Day.
 Thank you for being an instrumental part in mentoring and shaping the next generation of leaders, innovators, and change-makers.

-This year’s theme for World Teachers’ Day is: ‘The right to education means the right to a qualified teacher.’
+This year’s theme for World Teachers’ Day is: ‘Young Teachers: the Future of the Profession’.

 1. What is World Teachers’ Day?